The Nice Guys: Is the 2016 Movie Inspired By a True Story?

 Directed by Shane Black and co-written with Anthony Bagarozzi, ‘The Nice Guys’ is a buddy cop action-comedy that follows two private detectives — Holland March and Jackson Healy — in search of a missing girl named Amelia.
 As the mismatched pair encounters a few thugs on the way to digging deep, they discover that the case of the missing girl is somehow related to the mysterious death of a porn star, who is also associated with the death of a few other people.
 They realize that this case is bigger than it seems, and soon, the “nice guys’ embark upon a mission to uncover a murder conspiracy.

 The 2016 movie stars Ryan Gosling as private investigator Holland March and Russell Crowe as Jackson Healy, who isn’t actually a PI but wishes to be one, in the lead, along with Margaret Qualley as Amelia.
-The funny crime thriller, which traverses the adult film industry, the automotive industry, and the US justice system, while providing a heavy dose of entertainment, must make many viewers question its veracity to real life.
-In case you’re wondering whether the narrative of ‘The Nice Guys’ is rooted in reality, we’ve got your back.
+The funny crime thriller, which traverses the adult film industry, the automotive industry, and the US justice system while providing a heavy dose of entertainment, must make many viewers question its veracity to real life.
+If you’re wondering whether the narrative of ‘The Nice Guys’ is based on real life, we’ve got your back.
 Here’s everything you need to know.

 No, ‘The Nice Guys’ is not based on a true story.
 Neither the narrative nor the lead characters of March and Healy are inspired by true events or people; they are all products of a fictional script penned by director Shane Black, along with co-writer Anthony Bagarozzi.
 In an exclusive interview with GQ, Black mentioned that the story of the detective duo came about because of Bagarozzi and his love for detective stories.
 As far as the primary inspiration behind the movie’s core is concerned, Black credited mystery and western writer Brett Halliday, who wrote under the pen name David Dresser.